Year-end closing

 • Does the annual result have to be shown either high or low?

-Also a topic for the annual financial statements: Have been applied to all receivables exceeding a certain threshold, Balance confirmations obtained?
-Do individual receivables have to be value-adjusted or, in extreme cases, is there a risk of total default on the receivable?
+Also an issue for the annual financial statements: Have been recognised for all receivables that exceed a certain threshold, Balance confirmations obtained?
+Do individual receivables have to be value-adjusted or, in extreme cases, is there a risk of total loss of the receivable?

 Subsequent acquisition costs

-When subsequent acquisition costs are incurred, it must be examined whether they are maintenance expenses that reduce profits or subsequent acquisition costs that can be capitalised.
+When subsequent acquisition costs arise, it must be examined whether they are maintenance costs that reduce profits or subsequent acquisition costs that can be capitalised.

 Merge information

-After you have collected and checked all records, lists and documents, you reconcile the information.
+Once you have collected and checked all records, lists and documents, you reconcile the information.
 This includes, for example, bank statements, the cash book and receipts.
-The accounting records are reconciled with the open claims and liabilities.
-In addition, it must be determined whether payments have actually been received from the respective customers for the claims filed.
-The bookkeeping inventory must be reconciled with the Cash book and the bank records.
-On the basis of the recorded values, the expected claim of the tax authorities can be calculated, which is to be offset against the advance tax payments made.
-Provisions must be made for any tax liability that may arise.
+The accounting documents are compared with the outstanding receivables and liabilities.
+It must also be determined whether payments have actually been received from the respective customers for the registered receivables.
+The accounting records must be compared with the Cash book and the bank documents.
+The values recorded can be used to calculate the expected claim from the tax authorities, which must be offset against the advance tax payments made.
+Provisions must be recognised for any tax liability that may arise.
 During the preparatory work, not only should the receipts be checked, but any discrepancies and anomalies should also be noted.

 Contact Versino